musiml/musiml.github.io/index.md

 Muslims In ML (MusIML) is an affinity workshop for the NeurIPS community.

-We focus on both the potential for advancement and harm to muslims and those in muslim-majority countries who religiously identify, culturally associate, or are classified by proximity, as “muslim”.
+We focus on both the potential for advancement and harm to Muslims and those in Muslim-majority countries who religiously identify, culturally associate, or are classified by proximity, as “Muslim”.

-The workshop will run on Tuesday, December 8 10:30AM - 1:30PM EST.
+The workshop will run on Tuesday, December 8, 2020 from 10:30AM - 1:30PM EST.

-We will feature pre-recorded talks, with live Q/A sessions on Friday.
-This will be followed by a short panel discussion.
+We will feature a combination of pre-recorded and live talks, followed by a panel discussion with authors on the intersection of policy, technology, and Muslim communities.

 ## Invited Speakers